algolia/docsearch/docs/src/inside-the-engine.md

 ## Extracting content

 Then, for each page, it will read the HTML markup from top to bottom.
 It will look for HTML elements matching your CSS `selectors`.
-It will specifically look for elements matching your `text` selector (`<p>` by default).
+It will look for elements matching your `text` selector (`<p>` by default).
 Each of those matches will be later transformed into an Algolia record.

 For each matching `text` element, the crawler will also keep in memory the current hierarchy of headers (identified by the `lvl0` to `lvl5` selectors) that